Examining and Challenging the Evidence

-There are all kinds of evidentiary details within any case that must be examined by the lawyer.
+There are all kinds of evidentiary things, within any OWI case, that must be examined by the lawyer.
 This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the police report and examining all the other evidence, or assessing the lack of it.

 As I noted, examining that evidence carefully and critically is the first order of business in any DUI case.

 Challenging evidence for the sake of simply challenging it, however, is not a good idea.
 By doing that, a person will likely forgo the opportunity to have their lawyer work out some kind of plea and/or sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.

 Evidence should only be challenged when the risk versus reward payoff makes it a winning proposition.
 In other words, this is done when it seems likely that the challenge will be successful, or if there’s no negative consequence to challenging the evidence and losing.

-And as I’ve pointed out several times, above, a decision to challenge any of the DUI evidence, or not, can only be made after it has been carefully and critically examined.
-If you are facing a drunk driving charge in the Detroit area, and you want to hire a lawyer capable of thoroughly evaluating the evidence in your case, you should call me.
+And as I’ve pointed out several times, above, a decision to challenge any of the DUI evidence (or not) can only be made after it has been carefully and critically reviewed.